 Everyone was really open, very little went unsaid and you could tell people were being frank.
 This surprised me as, despite being a small company, I haven’t worked with all of the group members closely and so this willingness to really share what they feel their weaknesses are or what they see as improvement areas was fascinating and the team definitely feel closer because of it.Circle 2 participant on the overall experience of the session

 Reflection: ‘open-sourcing’ this programme felt liberating.
 We hope it contributes to the range of resources out there on Deliberately Developmental Organizations.
 If nothing else, we hope it might give you some inspiration about how you can grow your people in your own organisation in a deliberately developmental way.

 An experimental, emergent approach

 Followers of Kegan and his colleagues’ work will know that it’s rooted in the theory of Adult Development.
 Research into adult development shows that, over time, the way humans construct reality can become more expansive, less distorted, less egocentric, and less reactive over time.
 This is rooted in our expanding capacity to handle increasing levels of complexity.

 In that vein, we embraced a complexity mindset in designing and delivering this programme.
-It was impossible to know in advance how this programme would land with the team at Upside, nor what it might grow into.
-So we went into this with Upside in an experimental, iterative and emergent way.
+It was impossible to know in advance how this programme would land with the team at Future Arc, nor what it might grow into.
+So we went into this with Future Arc in an experimental, iterative and emergent way.

-Reflection: perhaps one of the greatest contributors to the success so far of this programme has been the willingness of Upside to experiment with us.
+Reflection: perhaps one of the greatest contributors to the success so far of this programme has been the willingness of Future Arc to experiment with us.
 My coaching colleagues and I do this work for a living, we’re deeply passionate and we know our stuff, but in a complex world no one can have all the answers or know what the outcomes will be in advance.
-We’re fascinated to see where this work takes Upside and us, as coaches.
+We’re fascinated to see where this work takes Future Arc and us, as coaches.